Chat with Tool Calling

 - Copy for further analysis

-Description: Show a message with the copy icon (📋) visible in the header
+Description: Show a message with the copy icon (📋) visible in the header, then when pressed you see the ticket icon as seen above

 Per-Message Model Labels